Space Development Agency: History

 The SDA has mostly avoided flaws that plagued earlier proliferated missile defense programs such as Brilliant Pebbles.
 The Anti-Ballistic Missile Treaty was a major impediment in the past, as these systems were deemed non-compliant with the treaty by Congress.
 However, George W. Bush withdrew the United States from the treaty in 2002, eliminating this barrier.
 Over the years, launch and manufacturing costs have been greatly reduced.
-SDIO research on the DC-X has since led to commercial reusable launch vehicles such as SpaceX's Falcon 9 rocket.
+Decades after the SDIO’s DC-X failed there are now commercial reusable launch vehicles such as SpaceX's Falcon 9 rocket.
 Meanwhile mass manufacturing as with Starlink has proven the potential for lower satellite build costs.

 Political and administrative opposition to SDA came from 24th Secretary of the Air Force Heather Wilson who argued that "launching hundreds of cheap satellites into theater as a substitute for the complex architectures where we provide key capabilities to the warfighter will result in failure on America's worst day if relied upon alone."
 Members of Congress also gave concerns that SDA would drain resources and jobs from Air Force and questioned why DoD had to create a separate organization to circumvent its own procurement process.
 Despite the pushback, the Pentagon did not require congressional authorization to create the SDA, and Wilson was overruled by Patrick M. Shanahan, who became acting defense secretary by appointment of Donald Trump.
 He placed the new agency under the authority and control of Mike Griffin who was also appointed as Under Secretary of Defense (R&E).

-Despite these early success, SDA still faces critical challenges.
+Despite these early successes, SDA still faces critical challenges.
 The Union of Concerned Scientists warned SDA could escalate tensions with Russia and China and called the project "fundamentally destabilizing".
 Both China and Russia brought concerns to the United Nations about the U.S. plans for militarization of space.
 The Carnegie Endowment for International Peace has advocated for better use of arms control and international agreements such as a treaty halting related development by all parties to prevent an arms race in space.